-31-7.
+31-6.
 Nutrition

 Statistics show that 85 percent of aging adults have some nutritional concerns.
-The options for meals, if you do not live in a retirement or other community that provides meal service, are to buy your groceries (with online grocery ordering, delivery, curbside pickup, or in-store purchase) and cook; order take out, with or without delivery; eat out; or sign up for Meals on Wheels through Volunteers of America, Project Angel Heart, or an online prepared meal service.
+The options for meals, if you do not live in a retirement or other community that provides meal service, are to buy your groceries and cook, eat out, or sign up for Meals on Wheels through Volunteers of America or an online prepared meal service.
 Frequently, use of paid home care assistance for grocery shopping and/or meal preparation is an excellent choice for the aging adult.
-Covid-19 has exponentially expanded everyone's options for human and pet food purchases and there's been a significant increase in our ability to purchase ready-made meals.